-As a city theatre we will produce 8 new performances in season 2018-2019, a series of political events, we will retake pieces from the repertoire and we will receive more than 40 guest performances.
+As a city theatre we will produce around 8 new performances every season, a series of political events, we will retake pieces from the repertoire and we will receive more than 40 guest performances.
 Together, there are more than 250 performances in Ghent as well as on tour.
 A lot of productions, a lot of tones, a lot of audience, that has an impact.We are aware of this and therefore make choices that make our theatre as social and accessible as possible to our audience, minimise the impact on our living environment, and make working conditions as pleasant as possible.

 WHAT CAN YOU DO?

 Plan your visit

 - By bike: each of our locations is very easy to reach by bike.
 Use the underground bicycle parking on the Sint-Michielshelling for activities in the theatre.
 In spring and fall we organise NTGent cycles: visitors that come by bicycle, receive a nice bonus.

 - By public transport: each of our locations is easily accessible with De Lijn.
 Check their route planner for your smoothest route.